hyperledger/indy-hipe/text/feature-discovery/README.md

 it supports a protocol for various reasons, including: the trust that it imputes to the other party based on cumulative interactions so far, whether it's in the middle of upgrading a plugin, whether it's currently under high load, and so forth.
-And responses to a `feature-discovery` request are not guaranteed to be true forever; agents can be upgraded or downgraded, although they probably won't churn in their protocol support from moment to moment.
+And responses to a `protocol-discovery` request are not guaranteed to be true forever; agents can be upgraded or downgraded, although they probably won't churn in their protocol support from moment to moment.

 ### Privacy Considerations

-Because the regex in a `request` message can be very inclusive, the `feature-discovery` protocol could be used to mine information suitable for agent fingerprinting, in much the same way that browser fingerprinting works.
+Because the regex in a `request` message can be very inclusive, the `protocol-discovery` protocol could be used to mine information suitable for agent fingerprinting, in much the same way that browser fingerprinting works.
 This is antithetical to the ethos of our ecosystem, and represents bad behavior.
-Agents should use `feature-discovery` to answer legitimate questions, and not to build detailed profiles of one another.
+Agents should use `protocol-discovery` to answer legitimate questions, and not to build detailed profiles of one another.
 However, fingerprinting may be attempted anyway.

 For agents that want to maintain privacy, several best practices are
 recommended:

-##### Do not always provide exhaustive detail in a response.
+##### Follow selective disclosure.

+Only reveal supported features based on trust in the relationship.
+Even if you support a protocol, you may not wish to use it in every relationship.
+Don't tell others about protocols you do not plan to use with them.

 Patterns are easier to see in larger data samples.
-However, a pattern of ultra-minimal data is also a problem, so be more forthcoming sometimes, and less, others.
+However, a pattern of ultra-minimal data is also a problem, so use good judgment about how forthcoming to be.

 ##### Consider adding some spurious details.

-If a regex in a query could match multiple message families, then occasionally you might add some made-up message family names as matches.
+If a query could match multiple message families, then occasionally you might add some made-up message family names as matches.
 If a regex allows multiple versions of a protocol, then sometimes you might use some made-up *versions*.
 And sometimes not.
+(Doing this too aggressively might reveal your agent implementation, so use sparingly.)

 ##### Vary the format of responses.